Payment and collection of fees policy

 • the person consents to the placement in writing.

-Person with management or control (PMC): The persons within or outside the approved provider who are responsible for managing the delivery of the provider’s service(s) or who have significant influence over the activities or delivery of the service.
-A PMC has the same legal responsibility for the safety, health and wellbeing of children at their service as an approved provider.
-A nominated supervisor, person in day-to-day charge of a service, or a person who holds other operational management roles in a service (such as a centre manager) would not meet the PMC definition.
-People holding these roles will only meet the PMC definition if they also participate in executive or financial decision-making or have authority or responsibility for, or significant influence over, the planning, direction or control of the activities or the delivery of the education and care service.
+A nominated supervisor, person in day-to-day charge or a person with other operational management duties (such as a centre manager) do not meet the PMC definition.
+They only meet the PMC definition if they also participate in executive or financial decision-making or have authority or responsibility for, or significant influence over, the planning, direction or control of the activities or the delivery of the education and care service.

 Updated